CyberHubXR/FoundryFramework/package/Documentation/Manual/Modules.md

 A service is just a regular C# interface that defines a set of functionality.
 Lets take a the IPlayerRigManager service as an example.
 The way that the player rig works in foundry is that it's created once on startup, and then "borrowed" by interaction rigs like NetworkPlayer or MenuPlayer as an input source (this is how we handle things like async loading and whatnot)

-So the `IPlayerRigManager` interface defines all the needed interfaces, and then `PlayerRigManagerService` Is the class that actually defines the functionality.
+The `IPlayerRigManager` interface defines all the needed methods and events, and then `PlayerRigManagerService` Is the class that actually defines the functionality.
 (If you look above in the module config you can see that we provide a callback that returns a new instance of `PlayerRigManagerService`)

 ```cs
 public delegate void PlayerRigEvent(IPlayerControlRig rig);